-If you’re new to the aerospace and defense industry, one of the aviation terms you will come across is “fly-by-wire”.
-You may make the mistake of understanding that fly-by-wire means manual control of the aircraft’s flight surfaces using pulleys, cranks, tension cables, and even hydraulics during flight.
+If you’re new to the aerospace and defense industry, one of the aviation terms you will hear is “fly-by-wire”.
+You may think that fly-by-wire means manual control of the aircraft’s flight surfaces using pulleys, cranks, tension cables, and even hydraulics during flight.

-On the contrary, fly-by-wire means that the flight control system is a fully electronic system that uses a system of electrical signals and electro-mechanical equipment to manipulate flight surfaces during flight.
+Instead, fly-by-wire means that the flight controls are a fully electronic system that uses electrical signals and electro-mechanical equipment to manipulate flight surfaces during flight.
 The F-16 was the first production aircraft to use fly-by-wire technology.
-To improve maneuverability the F-16 was designed to be aerodynamically unstable, or relaxed static stability (RSS).
+To improve maneuverability, the F-16 was designed to be aerodynamically unstable, or relaxed static stability (RSS).
 To make the flight of this lightweight fighter aircraft more smooth, the F-16 has a flight control computer (FLCC) that manages the flight control system.

 The F-16 Flight Control System is an analog, quadruple-redundant computer system that takes the information the pilot creates with the stick and rudder controls and applies them smoothly to the aircraft’s elevators, ailerons, and rudder.
 The FLCC makes thousands of measurements per second to stabilize the aircraft without pilot interference.
-This makes the F-16 a very maneuverable, efficient aircraft.
+This enables the F-16 to be a very maneuverable, efficient aircraft.

-Duotech is a leading a leading repair source for the Flight Control Computer (FLCC) and the Digital Flight Control Computer (DFLCC).
-Click the button to learn more.
+Duotech is a leading repair source for the Flight Control Computer (FLCC) and the Digital Flight Control Computer (DFLCC).